hashicorp/terraform-provider-tfe/CONTRIBUTING.md

 - Are mutually exclusive config arguments constrained by an error?
 - If adding a new argument to an existing resource: is it required?
 (This would be a breaking change)
 - If adding a new attribute to an existing resource: is new or unexpected API authorization required?
+- Is the new resource argument updated when it is the _only_ change in a plan?

 ### Updating the Changelog